jorgerebe/f1-strategy-optimization/README.md

 ## Evaluation and Best Model Selection

 Each model was evaluated across 1,000 unique race simulations.
 These races had different configurations, including randomized starting grids and varied strategies for the competing drivers.
-Ro ensure a fair comparison, each model evaluation used the same set of 1,000 races.
+To ensure a fair comparison, each model evaluation used the same intial conditions for all the 1,000 races.
 This approach allowed consistent starting conditions across different algorithms and reward functions, enabling a direct comparison of performance.

 <table border="1" cellspacing="0" cellpadding="5">
   <tr>